erinwalts/GEOG418-Assignment3/README.md

 Neighbourhood Matrix
 To spatially quantify autocorrelation, the study area is overlain with a raster grid to determine what is a neighbour of an observed point.
 A neighbour are the cells around a observation point, there are several ways to describe which cells are neighbours and which are not.
 The rook weight assigns the top, bottom, left and right squares of a observation point as the neigbours, think of a rook chess piece that can only move horizontally and vertically.
 The queen weight assigns every cell touching the observation point as a neighbour, think of the queen piece which can move horizontally, vertically, and diagonally.
 A cell designated as a neighbour receives a value of '1', and non-neighbour cells are valued as '0', following the binary system.

 The function poly2nb() is a function used to change the neighbourhood matrix between queen and rook weights.
-By inserting 'queen - FALSE', we can change from a queen weight to a rook weight [8].
+By inserting 'queen - FALSE', we can change from a queen weight to a rook weight [7].
+Both the rook and queen weights are applied to the two variables.

 ```{r Neighbours, echo=TRUE, eval=TRUE, warning=FALSE}
 #Income Neighbours - Queens weight